lisongxu/CSCE156-Lab-DB-Query/README.md

 ## 3. Answer the lab questions on Canvas

-* You do not need to submit any code for this lab.
+* You do not need to submit any MySQL code or any MySQL statements for this lab.
 Instead please answer the lab questions on Canvas.